joef551/amq-tools/README.md

 Simple Producer and Consumer Tool for ActiveMQ
 ======

 The idea behind this project is to provide an ActiveMQ JMS client tool that can be used to simulate a variety of different client (producer or consumer) use cases.
+The JMS client (tool) is capable of connecting to either an ActiveMQ 6.x or 7.x (a.k.a., Artemis) broker.
+It can use the ActiveMQ 6.x OpenWire protocol to connect to either version of the broker, AMQP to connect to ActiveMQ 7, and the ActiveMQ 7 native protocol.

 Run the following to build the project: